 If you notice your vision is becoming blurred or colors don’t appear as bright as they once did, like you’re looking through a frosted window, you might have cataracts.
-Make an appointment at Desert Ophthalmology in Palm Springs or Palm Desert, California, where Dr. Wallace Goldban, MD, and Dr. Lawrence Schwartz, MD, offer expert diagnosis and treatment for cataracts.
+Make an appointment at Desert Ophthalmology in Palm Springs or Palm Desert, California, where Dr. Wallace Goldban, MD offers expert diagnosis and treatment for cataracts.
 Schedule your visit by calling the practice or using the online booking tool.

 A cataract is a common eye condition that’s more prevalent in people age 60 and older where the lens in your eye becomes cloudy.